fledge-iot/fledge/docs/91_version_history.rst

        - Improvements have been made to the handling of asset codes within the buffer in order to improve the ingest performance of Fledge.
 This is transparent to all services outside of the storage service and has no impact on the public APIs.
        - Extra information has been added to the notification trigger such that trigger time and the asset that triggered the notification is included.
        - A new configuration item type of “northTask” has been introduced.
 It allows the user to enter the name of a northTask in the configuration of another category within Fledge.
-       - Data on multiple assets may now be requested in a a single call to the asset growing API within Fledge.
+       - Data on multiple assets may now be requested in a single call to the asset growing API within Fledge.
        - An additional API has been added to the asset browser to allow time bucketed data to be returned for multiple data points of multiple assets in a single call.
        - Support has been added for nested readings within the reading data.
        - Messages about exceeding the configured latency of the south service may be repeated when the latency is above the configured value for a period of time.
-These have now been replaced with a single emessgae when the latency is exceeded and another when the condition is cleared.
+These have now been replaced with a single message when the latency is exceeded and another when the condition is cleared.
        - The feedback provided to the user when a configuration item is set to an invalid value has been improved.
        - Configuration items can now be marked as mandatory, this improves the user experience when configuring plugins.
        - A new configuration item type, code, has been added to improve the user experience when adding code snippets in configuration data.
        - Improvements have been made to the caching of configuration data within the core of Fledge.
        - The logging of package installation has been improved.
-       - Additions have been adde to the public API to allow multiple audit log sources to be extracted extracted in a single API call.
+       - Additions have been added to the public API to allow multiple audit log sources to be extracted in a single API call.
        - The audit trail has been improved to show all package additions and updates in the audit trail.
        - A new API has been added to allow notification plugin packages to be updated.
        - A new API has been added to allow filter code versions to be updated.